-If present, elevated levels of lead can cause serious health problems, especially for pregnant women and young children.
-Lead in drinking water is primarily from materials and components associated with service lines and home plumbing.
-Soldier Canyon Filter Plant is responsible for providing high quality drinking water, but cannot control the variety of materials used in plumbing components.
+If present, elevated levels of lead can cause serious health problems (especially for pregnant women and young children).
+It is possible that lead levels at your home may be higher than other homes in the community as a result of materials used in your home's plumbing.
+If you are concerned about lead in your water, you may wish to have your water tested.
 When your water has been sitting for several hours, you can minimize the potential for lead exposure by flushing your tap for 30 seconds to 2 minutes before using water for drinking or cooking.
-If you are concerned about lead in your drinking water, you may wish to have your water tested.
-Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available from the Safe Drinking Water Hotline (800-426-4791) or at http://water.epa.gov/drink/info/lead.
+Additional information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available from the Safe Drinking Water Hotline (1-800-426-4791) or at epa.gov/safewater/lead.